Castle Rock Trail

 SUPPORTERS get extra perks!

-Castle Rock hiking trail in Chester, Nova Scotia
+Castle Rock Trail in Chester Nova Scotia

 Castle Rock Trail Info:

-📍Trail Map 🌐Virtual Tour
+📍Trail Map

 From here on you won’t have to cross any roads as you continue along the rails-to-trails.
 500m past the info kiosk is one of the most scenic parts of the hike and a place worth stopping to enjoy the view on the East River Bridge.
 Another 500m along you’ll pass underneath Highway 103.
 “Barry’s Brook Bridge #1” spans a flowing brook, followed 300m further with “Barry’s Brook Bridge #2“.

 Continuing another 650m (30 minutes from the parking lot) you’ll reach Labrador Lake and a picnic table situated along the shoreline.
 A perfect place to stop for a break on the way in, on the way out, or both.
 During my visits to this area, it’s been a great place for #bird-watching, including osprey on the hunt, with an audience of ravens.
 Each visit has included some unusual vocalizations from the resident ravens.
-These calls are amplified by the local topography, and add a wonderful ambiance to the peaceful surroundings.
+These calls are amplified by the local topography and add a wonderful ambiance to the peaceful surroundings.

 On my trip I opted to do a full loop, ascending via the more difficult trail (3) and descending via the easiest trail (1).
 I didn’t do the half-kilometer, intermediate trail (2) but I would recommend doing it for a more varied mix of scenery.
 Trail 1 begins on a wide ATV path but narrows 200m in as you start heading onto a narrow, wooded trail with rugged terrain and a steady climb.
 The most scenic of the trails, it has a few camera-friendly views as you approach Castle Rock.
 Trail 2 is a much easier, smoother, and more gradual climb.
 If you plan on snowshoeing or mountain biking, this is the trail to choose.
 The only difficult part is at the foot of Castle Rock where you will have to climb 50m along a rugged, steep trail until you reach the top.

-Castle Rock
+Castle Rock Views

 As is the nature of such an elevated and exposed feature, it can be very windy and significantly colder than its surroundings.
 You’ll want to bring some extra warm windproof layers to throw on to fully enjoy it.
 For a break in the wind, you can take shelter on the backside of the rock along Trail 1, a spot I used to make a quick coffee with my backpacker’s stove to drink while enjoying the view at the top.